Property Crimes Attorney in Fort Worth, Texas

 - Criminal Negligence — A person acts with criminal negligence, or is criminally negligent, with respect to circumstances surrounding his conduct or the result of his conduct when he ought to be aware of a substantial and unjustifiable risk that the circumstances exist or the result will occur.
 The risk must be of such a nature and degree that the failure to perceive it constitutes a gross deviation from the standard of care that an ordinary person would exercise under all the circumstances as viewed from the actor's standpoint.

-Culpable mental states are not always easy to prove, and an individual facing criminal charges relating to any property crime may be able to raise any one of a number of defenses.
-Every case is different and certain unique situations allow for defenses that are not applicable to other cases, but a few of the most common defenses against property crime charges include:
+Culpable mental states are not always easy to prove, and an individual facing criminal charges relating to any of these types of crime may be able to raise any one of a number of defenses.
+Every case is different and certain unique situations allow for defenses that are not applicable to other cases, but a few of the most common defenses against these criminal charges include:

 - Duress or Coercion — Involves actions taken by people who were threatened if they did not commit the alleged offense;